How to Live Frugally on One Income in 2022

 According to the Bureau of Labor and Statistics, the average American household spends $2,827 per year on entertainment.

 Entertainment is a variable spending category that could take a hit if you want to learn how to live frugally on one income.
-But not if you know where to look for cheap entertainment.
+It doesn’t have to if you know where to look for cheap entertainment.

-Instead of spending top money on concerts, cinemas, and fine dining, you can still have the best of life without breaking the bank through free activities such as going to the beach or park, or playing sports at your town’s sports facilities which are often free to use.
+Instead of spending top money on concerts, cinemas, and fine dining, you can still have the best of life without breaking the bank.
+Try free activities such as going to the beach or park, or playing sports at your town’s sports facilities which are often free to use.

 This is probably my favorite tip on how to live frugally on one income: learn a few simple DIY skills!

-Learning basic car maintenance such as oil change, for example, can save you up to $120 per year.
+Learning basic car maintenance such as changing the oil, for example, can save you up to $120 per year.

-We save a lot of money by becoming our own carpenter, plumber, or gardener.
+We saved a lot of money by becoming our own carpenter, plumber, and gardener.
 You can save money by DIYing things such as:

 - Pet grooming – $20-50